tick-github/tick-documentation/docs/proof/8-oauth.md

 ### Phishing and clickjacking

 As with all web-based solutions, phishing and clickjacking can become a problem.
 This is however not directly a problem of the developer.

+## Conclusion

+Nobody wants to unnecessarily store sensitive user data.
+In this day and age, we need to comply with local privacy laws, and the European Union's GDPR laws.

+Therefore, we want to offload this issue to a reliable and trustworthy third party like Microsoft or Google.

+The login procedure is guided via their authentication server, and our product will receive an access token, with which we can request data from their servers.
+We can use the unique identifier to reference to within our systems.

+OAuth is the answer in this case.
+Be it through access tokens, through JWTs, or another token-type.

 ## References